 - If it continues to snow, we can’t go out.

 - My internet speed is too slow.

-- The University will close on Thursday the thirteen of March.
+- The University will close on Thursday the thirteenth of March.

 “Good luck, practice makes perfect”.